biergaizi/nvresolution/README.md

 Safety
 ---------
 It modifies the video BIOS?!
-Yes, but the video BIOS it modifies which is mapped into the RAM.
+Yes, but it is a hotpatch.
+The video BIOS area it modifies which is mapped into the RAM.
 It means the modifications of the BIOS are transient.
 The modification will lose after shutting down.
 There is no risk of permanent modification of the BIOS.
 It also means that nvresolution must be run every time the computer boots.

-If it breaks your graphics, just reboot your computers.
+In the worst case, if it breaks your graphics, just reboot your computer.

 But, please keep in mind: